 For the past decade or so, I have carried on cultivating my individual practice and have become very interested in the more secular, and hence more accessible, approach of mindfulness practice.

 I am based in South West London - the Kingston, Richmond, Putney and Teddington area.

-I offer both time-limited counselling (usually 6-12 sessions) and longer-term open-ended psychotherapy online or via telephone.
+I offer both time-limited counselling (usually 6-12 sessions) and longer-term open-ended psychotherapy face to face, online or via telephone.
 Sessions are usually on a weekly basis.

 ©2021 Ulrike Wirth